MylesScholz/A-Life-Capstone-Project/docs/src/stats_counter.md

 None

 ### Methods
-- void _process(double delta): runs once per in-game frame; updates the text of this label with the static Cell property CollisionCount
+- void _process(double delta): runs once per in-game frame if not paused; updates the text of this label with the static Cell property CollisionCount

 ## Non-Member Functions
 None